audiBookning/sample-nestjs-typeorm-paginate/README.md

 - Accessing the `http://localhost:3000/seed` route will trigger a simple random seeding of the DB using faker.

+- Accessing the `http://localhost:3000/truncate` route will trigger a the cleaning of the DB.

 ## TODO

 - Add tests